-Lochearnhead is situated on the A84 at the western end of Loch Earn, a gently lapping Highland loch dramatically edged by mountains at the western edge of Strathearn.
-Lochearnhead is nestled at the foot of Glen Ogle at the loch’s eastern end.
+Lochearnhead is situated on the A84 at the western end of Loch Earn at the foot of Glen Ogle, a gently lapping Highland loch dramatically edged by mountains.
 From the south shores of Loch Earn, the village in its setting presents a classic scene against the backdrop of the huge Breadalbane mountains.

 Lochearnhead in Scottish Gaelic is Ceann Loch Èireann.